britram/anti-pervasive/draft-barnes-pervasive-problem-00.md

 {::comment}
 CJ: Overall I think we need to be careful to separate what we know to be true from what has been reported in the press.
+RLB: Yes.
+Think this is under control for now, but something to keep an eye on.
 {:/comment}

 --- middle